aktos-io/aecad/README.md

 ### Footprints

 - Components that will be used in a single footprint should be assigned independently from schematic.
 For example, a schematic may include 4 different opamps and these opamps might be chosen 4 different IC's or 1 IC with 4 opamps.
 This difference is independent from schematic, thus must be adjusted independently from schematic time.
-(This is mandatory if we want to use multiple components in a IC package while each of these components are part of a sub-circuits' different instances)
+(This is mandatory if we want to use multiple components in an IC package while each of these components are coming from different instances of a sub-circuit.
+This is a kind of component optimization.)
 - Class based footprint association:
   - Declare your technology (eg. "I'll use SMD_1206 packages for resistors, etc.), overwrite any of the components when needed.
   - Change your technology definition later if needed (eg. "I'll use 805 packages instead of 1206 packages" and it will handle the rest)